-Are you the kind of write that plots out all the details?
-Or are you the type of writer that flies by the seat of your pants and writes in the moment?
+Are you the kind of writer who plans all the details in advance?
+Or are you the type of writer who flies by the seat of your pants and writes in the moment?

 Why is this important to know?
 Consistency and structure.
 Again, this is all about learning how to write and finish a book.